-The penetration rates of DBS and HOT are very high and are estimated by DBS at approximately 70% of households in Israel.
+The penetration rates of DBS and HOT are estimated by DBS to be approximately 62% of households in Israel.
 DBS believes that its chances of penetrating an additional material segment are not high for the reason that most of the remaining households are not potential customers for DBS and HOT.
-To the best of DBS's knowledge, in recent years there has been a decrease in the total number of subscribers of DBS and HOT, with a moderate increase in DBS's share of this market.
-The strengthening of alternative products is also liable to result in a decline in the above-mentioned penetration rate.
-Consequently, an increase in the number of subscribers may be accomplished mainly by recruiting subscribers from the competition and recruiting new subscribers following the natural growth in the number of households.
-This means that the broadcasting sector is characterized by fierce competition between HOT and DBS, which requires an investment of substantial resources to retain existing subscribers and recruit new ones.
+To the best of DBS's knowledge, in recent years there has been a decrease in the total number of subscribers of DBS and HOT, mainly due to the strengthening of alternative products in this field, while in recent years there has been a moderate decline in DBS's share of this market.
+An increase in the number of subscribers may be accomplished mainly by recruiting subscribers from the competition and recruiting new subscribers following the natural growth in the number of households.
+The broadcasting sector is characterized by fierce competition between HOT and DBS, which requires an investment of substantial resources to retain existing subscribers and recruit new ones.